 - Attention to the cultural and ethnic diversity of patients and their significant others, as well as the care providers in the system

 Nurses are an integral part of every hospital, and patients count on them to take care of their needs when they have surgery, give birth, or undergo treatment for cancer.
-However, today’s health care organizations are facing many challenges, including a growing number of uninsured and under-insured patients, rising drug costs, and a severe nursing shortage.
+However, today’s healthcare organizations are facing many challenges, including a growing number of uninsured and under-insured patients, rising drug costs, and a severe nursing shortage.
 While St. Luke’s has also felt the effects of these challenges and changes, our commitment to caring has remained the same.
-It is this dedication to excellence that earned St. Luke’s our third Magnet designation.
+It's this dedication to excellence that has earned St. Luke’s three consecutive Magnet designations.

 Hospitals that achieve Magnet status not only have proven themselves as quality patient care providers, they are able to attract and retain skilled and experienced nurses and allied clinical professionals.
 All staff—both clinical and non-clinical—benefit from Magnet designation, because collectively each employee is recognized as being part of a safe, caring, and quality organization.